pokt-network/pocket/docs/development/README.md

 ### Creating a container image from developer's branches

-If you need to test or run non-merged pocket code outside LocalNet, for example on DevNet, TestNet or somewhere else, you can force the CI to build and push a container image by attaching a `push-image` label on your Pull Request.
+If you need to test or run non-merged pocket code outside LocalNet, for example on DevNet, TestNet or somewhere else, you can force the CI to build and push a container image.
+This can be done by attaching a `push-image` label on your Pull Request.
+Next CI build will push the container image to our [container registry](../releases/README.md#container-images).

 ### TODO: Improvements to be added by the core team